 Cherry Jones, nurse practitioner, and Dale Purrington, pediatric nurse practitioner, offer this class with presentations and discussion centered around Michael Pollan’s short book, Food Rules.
 (Copies are available for purchase in the Bookshop @ St. Stephen's.)
 Participants learn how to eat more simply and healthfully, and in the process discover the reasons behind some of the more important "rules."
 The class demonstrates how dramatically the modern western diet has changed and why culturally indigenous diets have historically been so much healthier than typical practices today.
 This class builds on the assumption that caring for our bodies is inextricably linked to caring for our souls and our minds, and the goal is to give us tools and information for making healthy, life-giving choices.
-We hope to offer this class again in 2015.
+This class will be offered again beginning in January 2015.

 These classes help participants increase strength, flexibility, and balance, remove tension, focus the mind and teach the practitioner to use breathing as a way to relax the body.
 It is suitable for all ages and abilities.
-We offer three different weekly yoga classes (Wednesday afternoon, Thursday morning and Thursday evening), and two different Tai Chi classes.
+We offer three weekly yoga classes (Monday evening, 6 p.m. and 7:30 p.m., Wednesday morning at 9 a.m.), and will begin a chair yoga offering in 2015; and a Chi Kung class on Tuesday evenings at 6.
 Beginners are welcome at all of these classes.

 The suggested donation is $10 per class; you do not have to come every week (though it's beneficial to do so), nor do you need to register in advance.

-Loose-fitting clothing such as you would wear to an excercise class is recommended.
+Loose-fitting clothing such as you would wear to an exercise class is recommended.
 No equipment other than a yoga mat is needed.

 The current schedule is here.